No place for violence, 'revenge' in country: Priyanka Gandhi

 Addressing a press conference here, the Congress general secretary took a dig at Adityanath's earlier warning that rioters damaging public property will have to pay and said the saffron denotes Hinduism, a religion that does not advocate violence or "revenge".

-Concluding her four-day visit to Lucknow days after statewide violent clashes over the Citizenship Amendment Act, she told mediapersons that her own security was not a big issue.
+Concluding her four-day visit to Lucknow days after statewide violent clashes over the Citizenship Amendment Act, she told media persons that her own security was not a big issue.

 "The question of my security is not a big one.
 It is a small question on which there is no need to hold any discussion.
 I will not raise the issue of security because it is a trivial matter.
 It has nothing to do with the public," she said, in an apparent reference to her alleged manhandling by the state police.